mozilla/fxa/features/FxA-16-devices-view/README.md

 it will appear in the devices view with the same name and details that it previously had.
 It will *not* appear as an additional device.

-#### Device naming and editing

-When I connect a new device to my account that runs a sufficiently new version of Firefox, the device may allow me to customize its human-readable name and register that value with Firefox Accounts.
-The devices view will show that custom name.

-When I connect a new device to my account that is running an older version of Firefox without support for the FxA device registration API, it will appear in the devices view with a generic auto-generated name based on its browser and platform details.
-This name may not match the device name that it uses to identify itself in the "synced tabs" view, but still gives me a reasonable chance of identifying it.

-Thus, for older devices,
-the device name presented in the devices view may not match the name presented in the browser's native UI for features such as "synced tabs".
-This is an acceptable tradeoff while we wait for device registration support to propagate to all clients.

-I cannot edit the names of my devices through the web view in the initial version of this feature.

 #### Real-time updates